 The short answer is, no.

-Let's see how to set it up and what steps would your need to do to relink your restored AB task and hopefully get a working solution.
+Let's see how to set it up and what steps would need to do to relink your restored AB task and hopefully get a working solution.

 Configure Hyper Backup with C2 to backup Active Backup content